starrybouquet/ao3/README.md

 (via [alexwlchan](https://github.com/alexwlchan/ao3))

-**Note:** I am an engineering major, not a programmer, and I am much more comfortable with data science than with HTML or I/O. I also have very limited experience with creating usable packages.
+**Note:** I am much more comfortable with data science than with HTML or I/O. I also have very limited experience with creating usable packages.
 That being said, fandom analysis and history *is* very much my wheelhouse, so hopefully that interest makes up for some of my lack of knowledge.
 We'll see.

 ## Motivation